THIS TEXT IS BUT A BEGINNING ...

 21. Multi-focal expansionism - "Focus"

-Starting from the manner, in which the collective works and the way in which it is organized: inter-agitation between single persons and agitation in groups, work-groups in epistemology, political actions and the ongoing expansion of the collective – there is developed the principle of the multi-focal expansionism, which is a new quality.
+Starting from the manner in which the collective works and the way in which it is organized: inter-agitation between single persons and agitation in groups, work-groups in epistemology, political actions and the ongoing expansion of the collective – the principle of the multi-focal expansionism is developed, which is a new quality.
 This principle of multi-focal expansionism in a germinal sense already exists within the essential structures of the patients' self-organization: each ill person as a such one is a focus (nucleus of crystallization) of the social contradictions on a certain, more or less developed level.
 By means of the process in personal or group agitation, these contradictions in each single person are worked out and unfolded, so that everybody step by step and in permanent repetition overcomes the stadium of his personal isolation: At first with regard to his or her partner in personal agitation, then with regard to the agitation group, and finally, the former single and isolated person, now part of the collective, for his or her part will experience and shape the reality and effectiveness of the collectivity.
 In this process, constantly repeated, everybody goes through the stages:

 subjectively subject - objectively